MAP-based Problem-Agnostic diffusion model for Inverse Problems: Introduction

 \section{Introduction}

 Diffusion models have demonstrated their power as both generative models and unsupervised inverse problem solvers, as evidenced by recent research \cite{choi2021ilvr,song2020score,song2021solving,chung2022improving}.
+They learn the true data distribution $p(x)$ of clean, high-quality images (or signals) from a large dataset.
+This learned distribution acts as an extremely strong, implicit prior.
+Instead of using simple, hand-crafted priors (like sparsity or smoothness) in inverse problems, the diffusion prior is rich and captures complex, natural structures (edges, textures, anatomical features).
+The solution is guided to lie on the manifold of realistic data.
 Owing to their capacity to effectively model complex data distributions and their ability to be trained without relying on specific problem formulations, these models hold great promise and versatility for future research and practical applications across a wide range of domains.
 Compared to Generative Adversarial Networks (GANs), another popular class of generative models, diffusion models are less prone to mode-collapse and training instabilities.
 Additionally, diffusion models are more interpretable and provide a natural trade-off between sample quality and diversity.

 The diffusion model comprises two diffusion processes.
 The first is the forward diffusion, also known as the noising process, which drives any data distribution to a tractable distribution by adding noise to the data.
 The second is the backward diffusion, also known as the denoising process, which sequentially removes noise from noisy data to generate realistic samples.
 Diffusion models can be categorized into unconditional and conditional diffusion models based on the absence or presence of conditions.
 Both unconditional and conditional diffusion models share the same forward process, but their backward processes differ.
-For completeness, we illustrate the forward process, unconditional backward process, and conditional backward process in the first, second, and third rows of Figure \ref{fig:Figure1}, respectively.
+For completeness, we illustrate unconditional diffusion model (Top) and conditional diffusion model (Bottom) in Figure \ref{fig:Figure1}, respectively.
+For a comprehensive overview of diffusion models, we refer readers to the following survey papers \cite{yang2023diffusion,croitoru2023diffusion,rombach2022high,luo2022understanding,ma2025efficient,fuest2024diffusion,chen2024overview,cao2024survey,kazerouni2022diffusion,chen2025comprehensive,li2023diffusion,moser2024diffusion,shen2025efficient}.

 The core of diffusion models is the score function, which represents the gradient of the log-density of the $t$-th latent image distribution.
 When solving inverse problems, a conditional score function $\nabla_{\mathbf{x}_t}\log p(\mathbf{x}_t|y)$ is applied, where $y$ is the given input and $\mathbf{x}_t$ is the $t$-th latent image.